HezekiahAO/-Backend-version-control-task-Hezekiah-Ajayi-Omoleye/README.md

 >**Kindly Note to Reviewers / Hiring Managers:**
 > This repository is intentionally dynamic and filled with experimental branches, merge logs, and PR history.
 It stands as proof that I understand the vital "bureaucracy" of Git that keeps engineering teams moving fast without breaking things.

-Finally, I will rename the feature-footer branch to just footer branch and featch the updates locally (PULL)